RenierChaves/Tars/NOTES.md

 	return new SandBox();
 }
 ```
+### include
-It is important to remember that this EntryPoint.h file was [included](##include) in the Tars.h file, which was included in SandboxApp.cpp.
+The EntryPoint.h file was [included](##include) in the Tars.h file, and the Tars.h file was included in SandboxApp.cpp.
 Therefore, the entire content of EntryPoint.h is included in SandboxApp.cpp too.

-The EntryPoint.h file is the Entry Point of our program, which is where we will create a new application.
-So let's take a look into EntryPoint.h file:

 ### `TARS_PLATFORM_WINDOWS`
 The `#ifdef TARS_PLATFORM_WINDOWS` is an if statement, which means that if the Macro `TARS_PLATFORM_WINDOWS` is true the code inside its scope will be compiled.